jejje/webdesign-starterkit/README.md

-# HTML5, Bootstrap, SASS starter kit
+# Webdesign HTML5, Bootstrap, SASS starter kit
 This is a starter kit based off the standards of the web, and packed with tools that make working with the Front End quick and easy.